moorepants/me41055/content/pages/syllabus.rst

 then the course grade is 100% exam.

 Homework
    There will be 12 computational homework assignments.
+Homeworks will be made available via Brightspace-Vocareum one week before they are due.
 You may turn in homework as a pair or as an individual.
 All homework submissions should be the unique work of the pair or individual.
 When submitting as a pair, you must provide a contribution statement explaining the contributions of each person to the homework.
 Exam
-   The exam will be a 3 hour and allow open resources.
+   The exam will have a 3 hour duration.
+You will be able to use any resources available to you, e.g. books, Jupyter notebooks, websites.
+Effective use of the computational tools taught in class will give you the best chance at succeeding, but they are not necessarily required to succeed.

 Brightspace
 ===========